CoderAbhi18/js-abhi-begin/README.md

 # js-abhi-begin
-A Code repo for javascript learning series
+A Code repository for learning JavaScript from youtube channel Chai Aur Code.